Nenjam Marappathillai (1963 film): Production

 On 26 November 1935, The Hindu carried a news article about a nine-year-old Delhi-based girl named Shantha Devi who claimed that she remembered all the details about her past life in which she lived in the town of Mathura.
 There were similar news reports published by newspapers in Kerala and Rajasthan in 1939.
 Director Sridhar was attracted by these news reports and the American film Gaslight (1944), and developed a screenplay titled Nenjam Marappathillai based on the theme of reincarnation.
-Chitralaya Gopu was hired as associate dialogue writer, and Sridhar's brother C. V. Rajendran as associate director.
+Chithralaya Gopu was hired as associate dialogue writer, and Sridhar's brother C. V. Rajendran as associate director.
 The film was produced by M. S. Kasi under Manohar Pictures, and Kasi claimed credit for the story.
 It was the maiden venture of Manohar Pictures owned by Kasi, son of Somu of Jupiter Pictures.
 Cinematography was handled by A. Vincent, and editing by N. M. Shankar.
 Shooting took place prominently in Kerala.
 The makeup for Nambiar's character of the zamindar took three hours to apply.
 During the filming of a scene where the zamindar chases the hero and heroine via horse carriage, one of its wheels suddenly came off.
 Even though the driver panicked, Nambiar asked him to continue driving the carriage and as it overturned, jumped out, took aim and shot.
 The final length of the film was 4472 metres.

 Soundtrack

 The music was composed by the duo Viswanathan–Ramamoorthy, while the lyrics were written by Kannadasan assisted by his nephew Panchu Arunachalam.
 The title song exists in four different versions: a male version, a female version, and two duet versions – one happy and one sad.
 It took six months to compose the song.
 That, and the song "Azhagukkum Malarukkum" attained popularity.
+"Azhagukkum Malarukkum" is set in Eeshamanohari raga while the title song is set in Maand raga.
 It took 45 days to compose all the songs for the film.